-The Agency seeks stakeholder feedback on the right approaches for distributing the 45% allocation of target REC procurement quantities between utility-scale wind projects and hydropower projects.
-One possible approach is conducting simultaneous competitive REC procurements from utility-scale wind and hydropower projects with a single target quantity and accepting bids from either technology on the basis of strike price.
-Alternatively, the Agency could develop separate bid applications, evaluation processes, and benchmarks for competitive REC procurements from utility-scale wind projects and hydropower projects given that the two resources use different energy generating technologies.
-This would require determining what share should be devoted to each technology in advance through establishing a target number of RECs from each technology or
+Given the dearth of statutory guidance, the draft 2024 Plan outlined a series of possible approaches: to conductis conducting simultaneous competitive REC procurements from utility-scale wind and hydropower projects with a single target quantity and accepting bids from either technology on the basis of Strike Price; strike price.
+Alternatively, the Agency could develop separate bid applications, evaluation processes, and benchmarks for competitive REC procurements from utility-scale wind projects and hydropower projects given that the two resources use different energy generating technologies (which.
+This would require determining what share should be devoted to each technology in advance through establishing a target number of RECs from each technology or implementing a cap on the RECs procured from each technology]; or (- Lastly, as the law allows for RECs from hydropower projects to be procured using "other approaches," the Agency is interested in feedback on what other procurement approaches for procuring RECs to would be support the modernization or retooling of hydropower projects.

-240 P.A.
+249P.A.
 103-0380 included a definition for "Hydropower" that includes any method of electricity generation or storage that results from the flow of water, including impoundment facilities, diversion facilities, and pumped storage facilities.
 20 ILCS 3855/1-10.

-241 20 ILCS 3855/1-20(a)(2.15).
+250 20 ILCS 3855/1-20(a)(2.15).

-242 20 ILCS 3855/1-10.
+251 20 ILCS 3855/1-10.

-243 20 ILCS 3855/1-75 (c)(1)(C)(i).
+252 20 ILCS 3855/1-75 (c)(1)(C)(i).